AnyChart/docs.anychart.com/Maps/Drill_Down_Maps/Basic_Tutorial.md

 // create dataset for Florida
 var dataSetFL = anychart.data.set([
-    {'id': 'US.FL.063', 'value': 46755}, //Jackson
+    {'id': 'US.FL.063', 'value': 46755},  // Jackson
-    {'id': 'US.FL.091', 'value': 170498}, //Okaloosa
+    {'id': 'US.FL.091', 'value': 170498}, // Okaloosa
-    {'id': 'US.FL.077', 'value': 7021}, //Liberty County
+    {'id': 'US.FL.077', 'value': 7021},   // Liberty County
     {'id': 'US.FL.079', 'value': 18733},  //Madison
 });
 ```

-After we have defined the data, it's time to pass to series defining.
+After we have defined the data, it's time to pass it to series.

-AnyMaps provide a wide range of series avaliable for usage, so at the first step you should make up your mind about which series (map) type (or types) you're going to use in your Drill Down Map.
-All supported Maps can be found in the [Maps](../Maps_List) list.
+AnyMap provide a wide range of series, so at the first step you should make up your mind about which series (map) type (or types) you're going to use in your Drill Down Map

-In this sample we've decided to use Choropleth, as it's one of the most popular series type and it's quite a good choice for performing the information about population.
+In this sample we've decided to use [Choropleth Map](Choropleth_Map), as it's one of the most popular series type.

 ```
-// Set the series for all maps usaSeries = usaMap.choropleth(usaDataSet);
+// Set the series for all maps usaSeries = usaMap.choropleth(dataSetUSA);
 txSeries = txMap.choropleth(dataSetTX);
 flSeries = flMap.choropleth(dataSetFL);
 ```

 Now, it's time to enable the drill down interactivity in our map.

 ## Drill Down Map